Teacher of mathematics and further mathematics: mr Mohammed al-akari

 Darshan read Mathematics and Statistics at the University of Warwick, spending 4 years in Coventry and qualifying for the integrated master's degree.
 He remained in Coventry teaching at a secondary school for a further 3 years, studying for a Postgraduate Diploma in Education and training with Teach First during that time.
 In his free time, he loves to listen to rock and metal music, watch football, play Fantasy Premier League and is a keen traveller having been to 30 countries so far.

 Serena holds a PhD in Astrophysics from Radboud University Nijmegen, The Netherlands, a PGCE from Canterbury Christ Church University/Imperial College London and a master's degrees in Theoretical Physics with honours from Pavia University, Italy.
 Before becoming a teacher with the primary goal of transferring students her enthusiasm for Physics, Serena was working as a post-doctoral researcher at the Israeli Institute of Technology, Israel.
 Having lived in five different countries, Serena considers herself a citizen of the world.
 She is seconded to LAE Tottenham from Highgate School.

 Tom has over 10 years experience in the research laboratories of pharmaceutical, technology and healthcare organisations.
 He has extensive practical science knowledge and holds a Chemistry degree from Imperial College, London which included a year of study at the Università degli Studi di Firenze, Italy.

-He has been working for the last 4 years as a founder staff member and Science Technician in a recently opened Hackney secondary school.
+He has worked at LAET since it opened in 2017 and prior to that worked for 4 years as a founder staff member and Science Technician in a Hackney secondary school.